Graylog2/documentation/pages/index_model.rst

 Graylog will on notify you when the stored metadata about index time ranges has run out of sync.
 This can for example happen when you delete indices by hand.
-The system will offer you to just re-generate all time range informations.
+The system will offer you to just re-generate all time range information.
 This may take a few seconds but is an easy task for Graylog.

 You can easily re-build the information yourself after manually deleting indices or doing other changes that might cause synchronisation problems::